seiji-shimizu/J-ClinicalBench-release/README.md

 #### 3. Exam-style Question Answering (ExamQA)

-- Source: "Clinical questions" (the ones beginning with ``The patient is an XX-year-old...'') adapted from igakuQA (the formatting same as JMedBench).
+- Source: "Clinical questions" (the ones start with ``The patient is an XX-year-old...'') adapted from igakuQA (the formatting same as JMedBench).
 - Input: Medical exam question (`question` and `options` fields of `data/benchmarks/CLR/MCQA/igakuqa_clinical_test.jsonl` and `data/benchmarks/CLR/MCQA/igakuqa_clinical_train.jsonl`)
 - Output: Correct answer choice (`answer_idx` field in the same JSONL files)